Sherbet (powder): Sherbet lemon

-Sherbet lemons are a popular sweet in the UK, and are sold in most sweet shops.
+Sherbet lemons are a popular sweet in the UK, and are sold in most sweet shops and supermarkets.
 They are boiled sweets which have an intense lemon flavour with powdered sherbet centres.
 Variants, such as sherbet fruits including sherbet limes, strawberries, blackcurrants, raspberries and orange are all popular flavours.
 The sherbet lemon has a strong citrus taste and is sour and tangy.
 The sherbet in the middle releases, giving a sensation of extreme lemon bittersweet with fizzy light tangy crisp sour.

 A similar candy, made in Italy and popular in the United States, is Zotz, a brand sold in various fruit flavours.